Jefferson49/RepositoryHierarchy/README.md

 1 REPO @R1@
 2 CALN LiHa/Biogr/Litzel, Maximilian/Nr.
 01

-It is important to notice that both examples are working and both make use of the meta repository.
-However, the second example avoids redundancy.
+It is important to notice that both examples are equaly working and both make use of the meta repository.
+However, the second example avoids redundancy and needs less work.

 <a name="Background"></a>
 ## Some more background about archive and library management